yiwang454/fastabx_local/docs/install.rst

 fastabx requires Python 3.12 or later, and PyTorch 2.6.0 [#torch]_ (with CUDA 12.4 on Linux and Windows).
 The pinned PyTorch version is the one available on PyPI.

-fastabx is available on Linux x86-64 and aarch64 (with glibc 2.34 or later [#glibc]_), macOS arm64, and Windows x86-64.
+fastabx is available on Linux x86-64 (with glibc 2.34 or later [#glibc]_), macOS arm64, and Windows x86-64.

 Build from source
 =================